-- or The creation of greater intensity around Hemel Hempstead railway station, the Two Waters Road and the A414 and London Road junction; this intensity can be offset by open gaps in between the development to provide views to and from the open space; - o2 The creation of taller building clusters around Hemel Hempstead railway station, the Magic Roundabout and the A414 and London Road junction; - Taller and more intense development needs to be in areas of high accessibility so the successful implementation of active travel modes to these identified areas will be critical; - 04 In areas where the land rises (e.g. between London Road and the railway line) redevelopment should positively exploit this level change to allow longer distance views into open countryside to the north either between or over the top of other buildings; - o5 A fresh contemporary approach to architecture will be welcomed but care is needed to ensure scale, density and visual qualities enhance and compliment the existing built forms, especially heritage assets and more domestic scale architecture;
+^I The creation of greater intensity around Hemel Hempstead railway station, the Two Waters Road and the A414 and London Road junction; this intensity can be offset by open gaps in between the development to provide views to and from the open space;

-o6 The pioneering tradition of the New Town movement, especially its deliver of high quality homes through innovation in architecture can be reinterpreted for Two Waters in the 21st Century; Contemporary ways of achieving this include ecological innovation, technological innovation and community asset building, for example.
+- 2 The creation of taller building clusters around Hemel Hempstead railway station, the Magic Roundabout and the A414 and London Road junction; Careful consideration about how such clusters will impact on neighbouring developments and longer distance views to be resolved through future master plan work; - 3 Taller and more intense development needs to be in areas of high accessibility so the successful implementation of active travel modes to these identified areas will be critical; - 4 In areas where the land rises (e.g. between London Road and the railway line) redevelopment should positively exploit this level change to allow longer distance views into open countryside to the north either between or over the top of other buildings; - 5 A fresh contemporary approach to architecture will be welcomed but care is needed to ensure scale, density and visual qualities enhance and compliment the existing built forms, especially heritage assets and more domestic scale architecture; - The pioneering tradition of the New Town movement, especially its deliver of high quality homes through innovation in architecture can be reinterpreted for Two Waters in the 21st Century; Contemporary ways of achieving this include ecological innovation, technological innovation and community asset building, for example.